In Utero: Marketing and sales

 In Utero debuted at number one on the US Billboard 200, selling 180,000 copies.
+By late 1993, it had sold 1 million copies in the US and 1.3 million copies outside of the US.
 The retail chain stores Wal-Mart and Kmart refused to sell it; according to The New York Times, Wal-Mart said this was due to lack of consumer demand, while Kmart representatives said the album did not fit with their "merchandise mix".
 In truth, both chains feared that customers would be offended by the artwork on the back cover.
 DGC issued a new version to the stores in March 1994, with edited album artwork, "Rape Me" retitled "Waif Me", and the Scott Litt remix of "Pennyroyal Tea".
 A spokesperson for Nirvana explained that the band decided to edit the packaging because they wanted their music available to "kids who don't have the opportunity to go to mom-and-pop stores".
 In Utero also debuted at number one in the United Kingdom where according to NME, "Nirvana confirmed their status as the seminal band of the time".

 In October 1993, Nirvana began their first American tour in two years to promote the album.
 A second single, a split release that featured "All Apologies" and "Rape Me", was issued in December in the United Kingdom.
-The band began a six-week European leg in February 1994, but it was canceled after Cobain suffered a drug overdose in Rome on March 6.
+The band began a six-week European leg in February 1994, but it was canceled partway through after Cobain suffered a drug overdose in Rome on March 6.
 Cobain agreed to enter drug rehabilitation, but went missing soon afterward.
 On April 8, he was found dead in his Seattle home, having shot himself.
-A third single from In Utero, "Pennyroyal Tea", was canceled in the wake of Cobain's death and the subsequent dissolution of Nirvana; limited promotional copies were released in Britain.
-Three days after Cobain's body was discovered, In Utero moved from number 72 to number 27 on the Billboard charts, with a 122% sales increase of 40,000 copies sold compared to 18,000 in the week before.
+The "Pennyroyal Tea" single was canceled in the wake of Cobain's death and the dissolution of Nirvana; limited promotional copies were released in Britain.
+Three days after Cobain's body was discovered, In Utero moved from number 72 to number 27 on the Billboard charts, with a 122% sales increase of 40,000 copies sold compared to 18,000 in the week before, and having sold a total of 1.8 million copies in the US alone.

-In Utero has been certified five times platinum by the Recording Industry Association of America for shipments of over five million units, and has sold 4,258,000 copies in the United States, according to Nielsen SoundScan.
-For the album's 20th anniversary, DGC reissued In Utero in several formats in September 2013.
+In Utero was certified six-times platinum in the US for shipments of over six million units in 2024.
+It has sold 4,258,000 copies in the United States, according to Nielsen SoundScan in 2013.
+It has sold 15 million copies worldwide.

+Reissues

+For its 20th anniversary, DGC reissued In Utero in several formats in September 2013, including the Live and Loud show on DVD.
+In April 2014, "Pennyroyal Tea" was released as a single for Record Store Day.
+For the album's 30th anniversary, DGC re-issued In Utero in several formats on October 27, 2023, which included the full December 30, 1993 show at the Great Western Forum in Los Angeles and the January 7, 1994, show at the Seattle Centre Arena.